Review a list of where we collect VAT and steps on how to verify your exemption.

 - Ireland (Note: Squarespace is required to collect VAT from Irish residents and businesses, even if you have a valid VAT ID.)

 I’m based in Ireland and I have a valid VAT ID.
 Why am I still paying VAT?

 If you live or have your principal place of business in Ireland, Squarespace still collects VAT on your payments.
 All Squarespace customers who live outside the United States do business with Squarespace Ireland Ltd.

 We included this information in our Terms of Service update that went into effect on May 14, 2018.
 We sent an email to all customers about this update on April 13, 2018, including a link to our blog post.

 I received an email about VAT, but I don’t think it applies to me.
 What should I do?

-If you don't reside in an EU country, open the Business Information panel and check if your business address is correct.
+It’s possible you received this email in error.
+Our VAT collection process only applies to countries where we collect VAT.
+If you don't live in one of the listed countries, open the Business Information panel and check if your business address is correct.
 If your business address is correct and you aren’t located in a country listed above, you can disregard this email.

 We aren't retroactively collecting VAT for past invoices.